Chi Che Wang: Career

 Wang taught at the University of Chicago during and after her doctoral studies, and is considered the first Chinese woman to serve on the faculty of an American college.
 She was head of medical research at Michael Reese Hospital from 1920 to 1930.
 In the 1930s she worked at the children's hospital of the University of Cincinnati, on projects involving childhood metabolism, and in the 1940s she worked briefly for the Northwestern Yeast Company.
-She returned to academia from 1943 to 1946, as assistant professor of physiology at Northwestern University Medical School.
+She returned to academia from 1943 to 1946, as an assistant professor of physiology at Northwestern University Medical School.
 After a few years, she took a position with the Mayo Clinic.
 She was back at Northwestern University from 1950 to 1953, as associate professor biochemistry.

 From 1947 to 1954 Wang was associated with the metabolic laboratory at Hines Veterans Administration Hospital.
 At a Veterans Administration laboratory in Topeka after 1954, she was co-leader of studies on "Metabolism of Certain Types of Psychiatric Patients", "Effect on Blood Lipids of Orally Administered Detergents", and "A Study on the Influence of Foods on Serum Glutamic Oxalo-acetic Transaminase".
 She retired in 1961.

-Wang was chair of the Chinese students group at Wellesley, and one of the founding members of the Chicago Chinese Women’s Club.
+Wang was chair of the Chinese students group at Wellesley, and one of the founding members of the Chicago Chinese Women's Club.
 She was elected to membership in the American Association for the Advancement of Science in 1922.
 In 1929 she was honored as a "woman leader" by a girls' organization in Chicago.
 She was a member of the Society for Research in Child Development, the American Society of Biological Chemists and the American Chemical Society.
 Her research was published in journals including the Archives of Internal Medicine, Journal of Biological Chemistry, Archives of Pediatrics & Adolescent Medicine, and American Journal of Diseases of Children.
 Her findings were also reported in syndicated news features.